metalcycling/openstructure/modules/conop/doc/connectivity.rst

 The exact behaviour for a processor is implementation-specific.
 So far, two classes implement the processor interface: A heuristic and a rule-based processor.
-The processor mainly differ in the source of their connectivity information.
-The Heuristicprocessor uses a hard-coded heuristic connectivity table for the 20  standard amino acids as well as nucleotides.For other compounds such as ligands the HeuristicProcessor runs a distance-based connectivity algorithm that connects two atoms if they are closer than a certain threshold.
-The RuleBasedProcessor uses a connectivity library containing all molecular components present in the PDB files on PDB.org.
+The processors mainly differ in the source of their connectivity information.
+The `HeuristicProcessor` uses a hard-coded heuristic connectivity table for the 20  standard amino acids as well as nucleotides.
+For other compounds such as ligands the `HeuristicProcessor` runs a distance-based connectivity algorithm that connects two atoms if they are closer than a certain threshold.
+The `RuleBasedProcessor` uses the :doc:`compound library <compoundlib>`, a connectivity library containing all molecular components present in the PDB files on PDB.org.
 The library can easily be extended with custom  connectivity information, if required.